Careers & Benefits

 Service members work hard but get plenty of time to socialize.
 Many military bases are loaded with amenities like gyms, movie theaters, parks and more.
 The Military also works with Armed Forces Entertainment to provide hundreds of shows around the world each year, reaching thousands of personnel at various military installations.

 Life in the Military offers discounts on a wide variety of products and services.
-While on base, service members can also participate in multiple free activities, such as sports leagues.
+While on base, service members can also participate in multiple activities, such as sports leagues.
 Talk to your recruiter for more information on these exclusive offers.